thuanphamchezzi/skydeckai-code/README.md

 # SkyDeckAI Code

 An MCP server that provides a comprehensive set of tools for AI-driven development workflows.
-Features include file system operations, code analysis using tree-sitter for multiple programming languages, Git operations, code execution, and system information retrieval.
-Designed to enhance AI's capability to assist in software development tasks.
+Features include file system operations, code analysis using tree-sitter for multiple programming languages, Git operations, code execution, web content fetching, code content searching, and system information retrieval.
+Designed to enhance AI's capability to assist in software development tasks by providing direct access to both local and remote resources.

 # Formerly Known As MCP-Server-AIDD